pathri/ClinicalTrials_Prediction/README.md

     The integrated data can be download from Figshare : https://doi.org/10.6084/m9.figshare.18631901
     Copy the unzipped file to data folder of Neo4j (e.g. neo4j-community-4.1.3/data/databases)

+#Citation

+If you find the work useful in your research, please consider citing:

+@article{murali2022predicting,
+  title={Predicting Clinical Trial Outcomes Using Drug Bioactivities through Graph Database Integration and Machine Learning}, author={Murali, Vidhya and Pradyumna, YM and K{\"o}nigs, Cassandra and Nair, Meera and Nedungadi, Prema and Srinivasa, Gowri and Athri, Prashanth}, journal={Chemical Biology \& Drug Design}, year={2022}, publisher={Wiley Online Library}
+}